Naharul98/KCL-Buddy-scheme/README.md

 * The primary web route is contained in routes/web.php
 * All the controllers are located in app/Http/Controllers/
 * Security middleware is located in app/Http/Middleware/
-* The mejority of connection configurations are defined in the root .env file
+* The majority of connection configurations are defined in the root .env file

-## Running the website

-### Running the webpage
+### Running the website from source
 To run the development version of the application, you must have composer installed.
 After this, ensure you are in the project directory and run:

 * composer install